The Vermont Statutes Online

 § 3348.
 Finances; water rates; application of revenue

-(2) In those districts where water is supplied by the consolidated water district to the consumer, rates shall be uniform within the district.
-A wholesale consolidated water district shall set a rate which is uniform to all member towns, and it may further establish a separate schedule for nonmember users.
+(2) In those districts in which water is supplied by the consolidated water district to the consumer, rates shall be uniform within the district.
+A wholesale consolidated water district shall set a rate that is uniform to all member towns, and it may further establish a separate schedule for nonmember users.
 The board of water commissioners may also enter into a contract with member and nonmember municipalities for the supply of water over a period of years.

-(1) to pay current expenses for operating and maintaining the water systems;
+(A) to pay current expenses for operating and maintaining the water systems;

-(2) to provide for the payment of interest on the indebtedness created by the district;
+(B) to provide for the payment of interest on the indebtedness created by the district;

-(5) If any surplus remains at the end of the year, it may be turned into the sinking fund or used to pay the cost of improvements to the water system.
+(4) If any surplus remains at the end of the year, it may be turned into the sinking fund or used to pay the cost of improvements to the water system.

 (b) The money set aside for the sinking fund and any increment thereon shall be devoted to the retirement of obligations of the district or for the purpose of matching federal funds, or invested in such securities as savings banks or fiduciaries or trustees are now or hereafter allowed to hold.
 The balance of the revenue, if any, required to meet said expenses shall be apportioned among and collected from member towns as provided under this chapter.